unitag/nfc-phones-list/README.md

 The [`data`](https://github.com/unitag/nfc-phones-list/tree/master/data) directory contains lists of phones and tablets in JSON files.

-Each file contains an array of devices for the a manufacturer. a device is d
+Each file contains an array of devices for a manufacturer.
+A device is defined by:
 - `manufacturer` - Device manufacturer
 - `model` - Device name
 - `OS` - Device operating systems